freeipa/ansible-freeipa/README-hbacsvcgroup.md

 Description
 -----------

-The hbacsvcgroup (HBAC Service Group) module allows to ensure presence and absence of HBAP Service Groups and members of the groups.
+The hbacsvcgroup (HBAC Service Group) module allows to ensure presence and absence of HBAC Service Groups and members of the groups.

 Features